sasha-cz/blog-coding-green/README.md

 ## 3. Installation of Dependencies:

-  You just need to install the packages from the requirements.txt To do this run in your activated environment:
+  You just need to install the packages from the requirements.txt.
+  To do this run in your activated environment:

   `pip install -r requirements.txt`